Brian Callahan: Tennessee Titans

 On January 22, 2024, Callahan was hired by the Tennessee Titans as their head coach.
-Following an 0–3 start, Callahan secured his first win as a head coach on Monday Night Football when the Titans defeated the Miami Dolphins 31–12 on the road.
+He secured his first win as a head coach during Week 4 on Monday Night Football when the Titans defeated the Miami Dolphins 31–12 on the road.
 Callahan led the Titans to a 3–14 record in his first season as head coach.
+This record landed them with the first overall pick in the 2025 NFL Draft, which was used to select Miami quarterback Cam Ward.

 Through the first four weeks of the 2025 season, the Titans put up a league-worst deficit of 69 points (51 points scored, with 120 points made against).
 This was capped by a Week 4 26–0 shutout road loss to the Houston Texans, giving Houston their first win of the season.
+Following a Week 3 42–20 loss to the Indianapolis Colts, Callahan handed offensive playcalling duties to quarterbacks coach Bo Hardegree.
 On October 13, 2025, Callahan was fired by the Titans following a 1–5 start to the season for the second consecutive year.
-He finished his tenure in Tennessee with a record, winning only one home game (against the New England Patriots) in less than two seasons.
+He finished his tenure in Tennessee with a record, winning only one home game (against the New England Patriots in 2024) in less than two seasons.

+New York Giants

+On February 18, 2026, Callahan was hired by the New York Giants to be their quarterbacks coach and passing game coordinator under new head coach John Harbaugh.